ardalis/kata-catalog/katas/Leaderboard.md

 | Chrissy     | 8     |
 | Doris       | 7     |

-The player ranks in this case would be: 1,2,2,4.
+The player ranks, in this case, would be: 1,2,2,4.

-Write tests to ensure your leaderboard service works correctly given duplicate score values.
+Write tests to ensure your leader board service works correctly given duplicate score values.

 ## Extra Credit

-Sometimes lower scores are better (such as in golf).
-Configure your service so that it will work correctly when given a set of scores that should be ranked based on lowest-to-highest score.
+Sometimes lower scores are better (such as in golf or race completion times).
+Configure your service so that it will work correctly so that, when given a set of scores, they are ranked based on lowest-to-highest score.
 Test that your service works correctly in this configuration.

+Ensure your service works with arbitrary types of score data, provided it is comparable (`IComparable<T>` interface in .NET, or similar in other languages).

 ## Design Review